 to: identification of the practitioner providing treatment; medical

-impressions, if applicable; cephalometric diagrams; narcotic drugs,
+casts, molds, and impressions, if applicable; cephalometric diagrams;

-dangerous drugs, controlled substances dispensed, administered or
+narcotic drugs, dangerous drugs, controlled substances dispensed,

-recommended referrals; and post treatment recommendations.
+records; consultations and recommended referrals; and post treatment

 (b) A Texas dental licensee practicing dentistry in

 Texas shall make, maintain, and keep adequate records of the diagnoses